davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

-Previous studies have used surface heat flows to estimate the thermal structure and evolution of the mantle lithosphere beneath the central California coast ranges. @Blackwell2004 compiled a heat flow database across the western U.S. based on borehole measurements in wells > 100 m deep.
-A "Coast Range Thermal Anomaly" of high surface heat flux (70-90 mW/m^2) spans the entire Coast Range belt, both inboard and outboard of the San Andreas fault zone.
+Previous studies have used surface heat flows to estimate the thermal structure and evolution of the mantle lithosphere beneath the central California coast ranges. @Blackwell2004 compiled a heat flow database across the western U.S. based on borehole measurements in wells > 100 m deep. @Erkan2009 reports a "Coast Range Thermal Anomaly" of high surface heat flux (70-90 mW/m^2) which spans the entire Coast Range belt, both inboard and outboard of the San Andreas fault zone.
 These heat flows are similar to the Mojave province but much higher than in the adjacent Central Valley and Sierra Nevada (20-40 mW/m^2).
-Coast Range heat flows are high in the global distribution of regionally averaged continental heat flows, which range from lows of 20 mW/m^2 in cratonic cores to 120 mW/m^2 in focused areas of active mantle upwelling (e.g. the southern Salton Trough) [@Pollack1977;
+Coast Range heat flows are high in the global distribution of regionally averaged continental heat flows, which range from lows of 20 mW/m^2 in cratonic cores to 120 mW/m^2 in focused areas of active mantle upwelling (e.g. the southern Salton Trough) [@Pollack1977; @Erkan2009].
-@Erkan2009].

 @Erkan2009 attributed high surface heat flows in the Coast Ranges to non-conductive processes such as shear heating, rapid surface uplift, and fluid